coostdocs/codoc/content/en/co/net/rpc.md

 - The parameter ip is the server ip, which can be an IPv4 or IPv6 address, and the parameter port is the server port.
 - The parameter url is the url of the HTTP service, and must start with `/`.
 - The parameter **key** is path of a **PEM**file which stores the SSL private key, and the parameter **ca** is path of a PEM file which stores the SSL certificate.
 They are NULL by default, and SSL is disabled.
+- Starting from v3.0, the server no longer depends on the `rpc::Server` object after startup.